First State of the Nation Address

 Mga kababayan, nais ko pong ipakilala sa inyo ang mga anak ng Payatas.
 Eto sina Jason, Jomar, at Erwin.

-Salamat sa inyo, Jason, Jomar at Erwin.
-Salamat at sumulat kayo sa akin ng mga liham na ginawa ninyong bangkang papel at pinalutang sa pasig.
+Salamat sa inyo, Jayson, Jomar, at Erwin.
+Salamat at sumulat kayo sa akin ng mga liham na ginawa ninyong bangkang papel at pinalutang sa Pasig.

 Paparamihin natin ang mga kababayang may trabaho.
 Paparamihin natin ang mga batang makapag-aaral sa kolehiyo.
 Paparamihin natin ang mga kababayang may sariling tahanan.
 Paparamihin natin ang pamilyang may pagkain sa mesa.
 Ang pangarap ninyo ay pangarap ko rin.
 Gagawin ko ang lahat upang matupad ang pangarap natin.

-Mga kababayan: tulungan ninyo akong tuparin ang pangarap nila Jason, Jomar, at Erwin.
-Magkaisa tayo upang lahat ng kabataan — kasama ang kanilang magulang — ay magkaroon ng bagong buhay at bagong pag-asa sa hinaharap.
+Mga kababayan: tulungan ninyo akong tuparin ang pangarap nila Jayson, Jomar, at Erwin.
+Magkaisa tayo upang lahat ng kabataan—kasama ang kanilang magulang—ay magkaroon ng bagong buhay at bagong pag-asa sa hinaharap.

 Trabaho.
 Tahanan.
 Edukasyon.
 Pagkain sa bawat mesa.